-- Successfully complete all liberal arts and sciences and professional education courses in the curriculum plan with a grade of "C" or higher (not "C-"). - Complete the College residency requirement of 15 credit hours at the associate level. - Successfully complete all skill competency exams. - Satisfactorily complete the College Graduation Requirements.
+- Successfully complete all arts and sciences and core curriculum requirements plan with a grade of "C" or higher (not "C-"). - Complete the College residency requirement of 15 credit hours at the associate level. - Successfully complete all skill competency exams. - Satisfactorily complete the College Graduation Requirements.